adelnizamutdinov/kotlin-either/README.md

 # kotlin-either

-an Either type for you to fold all day
+an Either type for you to fold all day, inspired by scalaz https://github.com/scalaz/scalaz/blob/scalaz-seven/core/src/main/scala/scalaz/Either.scala

 ## Examples